|

 As with mangong, the stated tuning method required retuning three strings, in this case up instead of down.
 However, if one normally tunes the strings as high as they comfortably can go without fear of breakage, then this tuning must be accomplished by lowering four strings (1, 3, 4, 6) instead of raising three.

-Perhaps the inconvenience of having to retune so many strings is the main reason for the fact that, although guxian as a note and as a mode have an ancient history, since the Ming dynasty it has not much been used much: for the repertoire that survived into Qing dynasty handbooks, this tuning is associated only with the two pieces included here in Shen Qi Mi Pu, plus the Dao Yi first published in 1589.
+As with mangong diao, perhaps the inconvenience of having to retune so many strings is the main reason for the fact that, although guxian as a note and as a mode have an ancient history, since the Ming dynasty this tuning has not much been used much: for the repertoire that survived into Qing dynasty handbooks, this tuning is associated only with the two pieces included here in Shen Qi Mi Pu, plus the Dao Yi first published in 1589.11

 (00.50) -- harmonics